Fagus grandifolia aka American Beech

 American Beech, Red Beech, Brenner, North American Beech, Eastern American Beech

-How to care for American Beech
+How difficult is it to take care of American Beech

 Caring for American Beech is a breeze, as it is highly adaptable and forgiving to minor neglect.